dominicdill/people-counter/README.md

 1) Update the `src/config/.env`, specifically:
     * The `webcam_url` parameter should point to your url.
 The url should open up a video stream that does not require any user interaction (like pressing play).
 Also, change the `webcam_name` parameter to something fitting.
     * The `target_label` parameter should be updated if you want to detect something other than people.
 Look through the classes listed in `default_classes.txt`.
 If one of the default labels matches what you are trying to detect then update `target_label` to that label.
 If nothing matches, then set this parameter to the new label of your choice.
+Whichever label is set here will have an id of 0.
+All annotation files should only contain information about id=0 objects.
     * The `frame_interval` parameter determines the frequency at which frames from your webcam are saved to your device.
     * The `duration_hours` parameter sets the number of hours frames are captured when executing `src/capture_finetuning_images.py`.
     * The `model_path` parameter sets the pretrained model to be used as a starting point.
 I suggest using a smaller model, like YOLOv11n, if your compute is limited or you need to run inference very quickly.
 If accuracy is of the utmost importance and you have the compute then I suggest starting with something like YOLOv11l.
 Pretrained base models can be found in `src/models`.
 If you have already fine tuned a model and wish to continue training it then you should change your model path to point to your fine tuned model.
 Finetuned models will be saved with the name `best.pt` and located in a subfolder of a folder with the same title as the `project_name` parameter.